ryanmccombe/Curator2Refactor/docs/addASection/3_EditorShelf.md

 Lets update the section definition to import this new component (line 3) and reference it as the optionsComponent (line 10).

-We'll also import the default background image we're going to be making editable (line 4) and create a defaultContent property for it
+As we're going to be making the background image dynamic, we'll also import the default background image we're going to be making editable (line 4) and create a defaultContent property for it (line 13) like we did for the caption previously

 ```js
 // client/SectionTypes/image/index.js